Published on 1ST SEP 2024

 Software System

 The control logic runs as a set of specialised microservices inside Docker containers, all written in Rust.
-Each container has a single clearly defined responsibility, and they communicate over a shared Docker bridge network (train-network, subnet 172.28.0.0/16).
+Each container has a single clearly defined responsibility, and they communicate over a shared Docker bridge network (train-network).
 The system is orchestrated with Docker Compose, and all inter-container addresses and ports are configurable via environment variables, making the setup portable across different machines and network configurations without code changes.

 Containers